kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 "plan" "how to walk 10000 steps a day"
 ```

-The query, where two parts were put into seperate pairs of quotation marks.
+The query, where two parts were put into separate pairs of quotation marks.

 {% include figure.html path="assets/img/split_two_quoted_parts.png" class="img-fluid rounded z-depth-1" %}
 <div class="caption">